thejarlid/img2ascii/README.md

 ## Setup

+The python requirements can be installed using pip.

 ```
 # start a venv
 python3 -m venv venv
 source venv/bin/activate
 pip install -r requirements.txt
 ```

+For webcam usage we use [imagesnap](https://github.com/rharder/imagesnap).
+The easiest way to install imagesnap is probably with one of those commands such as `brew install imagesnap`.
+For more detailed setup see the [imagesnap repo](https://github.com/rharder/imagesnap).

 ## Usage